-If a student has a valid reason for late submission, such as illness, then they are required to submit an Illness/Misadventure form to the Head Teacher of the subject.
+If a student has a valid reason for late submission, such as illness, then they are required to submit an Illness/Misadventure application (found on the portal) to the Head Teacher of the subject.
 This document is to be accompanied by a Doctor's certificate OR parent explanation.
 This will be reviewed by the Head Teacher and a decision made about when the student is to submit their task.